Which Assist Gas Should I Use for Fiber Laser Cutting?

 Materials that cut well with nitrogen can also use argon with similar high-quality edge.

 The main reason to use the more expensive argon is for metals that are still chemically reactive being cut in pure nitrogen.

 Most commonly, argon is used in processing titanium.
 At the temperatures a laser cutter raises the metal to, titanium is chemically reactive even in a pure nitrogen atmosphere.
 This is the primary reason why argon would be chosen over nitrogen.

 Even though argon is inert and cuts similarly to nitrogen, there are two differences that might limit more widespread use.

 Argon has a higher specific heat than the other assist gases on this list.
-This means that, while nitrogen is said to cool a cut as it is made, and oxygen is said to add heat to a cut, argon removes heat from a cut even faster than nitrogen.
+Meaning, while nitrogen is said to cool a cut as it is made, and oxygen is said to add heat to a cut, argon removes heat from a cut even faster than nitrogen.

-Conversely, this same property can be used on some steel formulations, where a slightly hardened edge is desirable.
+Conversely, this same property is used on some steel formulations, where a slightly hardened edge is desirable.

-There are various combinations when it comes to metals and the assist gas to be used.
+There are various combinations when it comes to metals and the type of assist gas used.
 As shown in the table below, there are recommendations for which gases to use.
 In the end, it is the application that will have to drive what assist gas is best.

 Compressed air – connects into an existing shop air setup with a booster and provides high-quality cuts through aluminum with higher speeds than N2 or O2 in thinner materials.

 Nitrogen – produces the best edge quality for economical price in most applications with aluminum, mild steels, galvanized steels, and UHSS automotive steels, especially in thinner gauges.